Framework for Foreign Company Formation in Dubai

 • External Approvals

-Additional permits for regulated activities like transport or health.
+Sector permits for regulated activities such as transport, health, or education.

 • Tax Registration